mosabami/modernize-app-ai-ready/exercises/ex-4/12-pguser-promptflow.md

 1. Filter the list of resources by using the **Type** column.
 You should see two storage accounts.
 The first is the storage account that you created earlier in the lab.
 The other was created by the AI Hub.
 Select this storage account.

-   > :note: The name for the newly created storage account will start with **st**.
+    > 📓 The name for the newly created storage account will start with **st**.
 You can also use the screenshot you captured in Step 16 to identify the storage account name to use here.

 1. In the left navigation pane for the storage account, select **Access Control (IAM)**.